GeoHistoricalData/geohistorical_objects/README.md

   `'cassini_manual_edit', 'Using the cassini map, a team of users from university XXX created the data set by manually editing the data', '(2015,2016)', '{"default": 0.2, "building":3}' `

 ### Create the table you want to use to store geohistorical objects. ###
-It can have any columns/ type, you only have to make it inherit `geohistorical_object.geohistorical_object`.
-Here is an example :
+It can have any columns / type, you only have to make it inherit `geohistorical_object.geohistorical_object`.
+Here is an example:
 ~~~~
 CREATE TABLE my_cassini_geohistorical_object (
 	my_custom_uid serial PRIMARY KEY